Hand Hygiene Audit

 - Automatically track compliance scores across 5 moments

 - Generate and share key findings before leaving the facility

-This hand hygiene audit checklist is used to assess hand hygiene practices in a healthcare facility.
-Automatically measure the overall compliance score of unlimited hand hygiene observations with the use of this checklist.
-The template has been designed for the auditor to efficiently perform the following:
+This hand hygiene audit tool is used to assess hand hygiene practices in a healthcare facility.
+Use this hand hygiene checklist to confirm if WHO’s Five Moments of Hand Hygiene is being followed.
+Measure the overall compliance score of healthcare staff and efficiently accomplish the following:

 - Specify the details of healthcare workers

 - Take photos to support key findings during the hand hygiene audit

 This hand hygiene compliance checklist is used internally to evaluate the hand hygiene techniques of healthcare workers.
 Use this checklist to easily monitor performance quality and provide feedback with photo evidence.
 This checklist can be used by healthcare professionals to identify training gaps and improve the overall culture of patient safety.

 Infection Control Audit